-The nature and purpose of a Training Band is to teach and encourage new players until they are competent and confident to join the Main Band.
-Membership of the Training Band therefore changes over the months and years as players progress.
-Many of the teachers and helpers began their love for music in the Training Band many years ago.
-They are musicians who are ‘home grown’ and have come through the ranks of the Training Band to play in the Main Band.
+The nature and purpose of a Training Section is to teach and encourage new players until they are competent and confident to join the Main Band.
+Membership of the Training Section therefore changes over the months and years as players progress.
+Many of the teachers and helpers began their love for music in the Training Section many years ago.
+They are musicians who are ‘home grown’ and have come through the ranks of the Training Section to play in the Main Band.
 They understand the difficulties in learning to read music and play a brass instrument.
 It is this understanding and empathy which enables them to draw out the love of music and the ability to read and play, from even the most nervous trainee.

 We meet each Saturday in the Froxfield War Memorial Hall to learn, meet friends and make music.
-The Training Band is currently split into two sessions, the “Beginners Group” from 9.30am until 10.30am and the more Advanced Group from 10.45am until 12 noon.
+The Training Section meets from 11.00am until 12 noon, with the opportunity of one to one tuition beforehand.

 We are a diverse group of youngsters and adults of varying abilities.
 It is often said that the big ones help the little ones and the little ones keep the older members young!